Precise Dynamics of Diagonal Linear Networks: A Unifying Analysis by Dynamical Mean-Field Theory: PRELIMINARIES

 \item[Small Initialization ($\alpha \ll 1$).]
 We observe an early plateau with negligible change in the loss (\emph{search phase}).
 The loss then decreases on a timescale of $\Theta(\log(1/\alpha))$ (\emph{descent phase}) via \emph{incremental learning}, in which the model learns target coordinates one by one. \end{description}

 Second, we analyze long-time behaviors of the dynamics to identify their fixed points (long-time limit) and convergence rates (speed of convergence in time to the fixed point).
-Here, we focus on the unregularized ($\lambda = 0$) and overparametrized ($\delta < 1$) case, as it exhibits the most distinctive behaviors, as illustrated in Figure~\ref{fig:longtime}.
-Details are discussed in Section~\ref{sec:longtime}.
+Here, we focus on the unregularized ($\lambda = 0$) and overparameterized ($\delta < 1$) case, as it exhibits the most distinctive behaviors, as illustrated in \cref{fig:longtime}.
+Details are discussed in \cref{sec:longtime}.

 \paragraph{Smaller Initialization Improves Generalization.} We show that the fixed point of the gradient flow matches the solution of a minimum norm interpolation problem, i.e., minimizes a certain norm of $\bw$ while fitting all data.
 The norm depends on the initialization scale $\alpha$, with a smaller $\alpha$ enforcing a stronger bias towards sparse solutions.
-This implies that \emph{smaller initialization leads to better generalization} in sparse regression settings (see Figure~\ref{fig:fixedpoint}).
+This implies that \emph{smaller initialization leads to better generalization} in sparse regression settings (see \cref{fig:fixedpoint}).

 \paragraph{Trade-off Between Generalization and Convergence.} We show that the loss converges exponentially as $L(t) \sim \napier^{-2\gamma t}$, with the exponent $\gamma$ monotonically increasing with initialization $\alpha$.
-Thus, \emph{smaller initialization leads to slower convergence} (see Figure~\ref{fig:convergencerate}) and, combined with the fixed point characterization, this reveals a \emph{trade-off between the generalization performance and the convergence speed}.
+Thus, \emph{smaller initialization leads to slower convergence} (see \cref{fig:convergencerate}) and, combined with the fixed point characterization, this reveals a \emph{trade-off between the generalization performance and the convergence speed}.